 The benefits of Yoga practice are obvious to those who have a firm commitment to take positive action.
 The difference between empowerment, and failure, is that successful people never give up.
 Yoga is a mechanism by which practitioners gain mastery over their lives.

-By Kimaya Singh How can Yoga help people with anger management?
+By Kimaya Singh and Dr. Paul Jerard, E-RYT 500, YACEP Is Yoga for anger management realistic?
+How can Yoga help people with anger management?
 Every person feels anger at some point.
-It is a natural emotion that has its roots in jealousy, hatred, outrage or frustration.
+It is a natural emotion that has its roots in jealousy, hatred, outrage, or frustration.
 Regardless of its cause, anger has negative effects on …

 As an instructor, it is important to recognize when you are out of your depth and when you should consider recommending another professional.
 While you can still be there for your student and support them through your classes, you should not be the only one they can turn to.
 There is nothing wrong with having a strong network of support for difficult emotional breakthroughs.